-LCD TV Repair, Flat Screen, Flat Panel, Plasma, LED, DLP, HDTV, Big Screen, Wide Screen, Projection, and traditional TV Repair.
+LED TV Repair, LCD, DLP, HDTV, Flat Screen, Flat Panel, Plasma, Big Screen, Wide Screen, Projection and traditional TV Repair.

 We have been providing Albuquerque with prompt, professional TV Repair since 2004.
 A better TV Repair experience and a lower price in New Mexico.
 Master Television Service is Albuquerque's mobile TV repair specialists and we have an A+ Rating with the Better Business Bureau.

-We understand that the price of a new television has fallen dramatically over the past few years.
-We are making television repair more cost effective.
-With less overhead than a traditional brick and mortar TV repair shop we can charge a lower price for TV repair in New Mexico and with over 25 repairs of experience we can repair most televisions in your home.
+We understand that the price of a new television has fallen dramatically over the past few years, so we are making television repair more affordable.
+With less overhead than a traditional brick and mortar TV repair shop we can charge less for TV repair in New Mexico, and with over 25 years of experience we can repair most televisions in-home.
 Contact Master Television Service and find out if your television is worth repairing.

-With the sophisticated test equipment, information, and networking available to Master Television Service there is no need for pickup and delivery when we can repair your television in your home.
-We offer free expert advice, great low rates, and a 180 day warranty.
-We have repaired over 14,000 televisions in New Mexico since 2004 and we are locally owned and operated.
+With the sophisticated test equipment, information and networking available to Master Television Service there is no need for pickup and delivery because we can repair most television in your home.
+We offer free expert advice, great low rates and a 180-day warranty.
+We have repaired over 16,000 televisions in New Mexico since 2004 and we are locally owned and operated.

-Call Albuquerque's Master Television Service and speak with an honest factory trained TV repair technician with over a quarter of a century of experience.
+Call Albuquerque's Master Television Service and speak with an honest factory trained TV repair technician.
 Mobile TV repair can often be your best option, but we will tell you if we think it's time for you to buy a new television.
-We maintain a database of over 248,000 TV repairs and we specialize in LCD TV repair, Flat Screen, Flat Panel, Plasma, LED, DLP, DTV, Big Screen, Wide Screen, Projection, and traditional TV repair in your home.
+We maintain a database of over 250,000 successful repairs and we specialize in LED TV Repair, LCD, DLP, HDTV, flat screen, flat panel, plasma, big screen, wide screen, projection and traditional TV repair in your home.

-There are no televisions made in the United States anymore.
-Television manufacturers buy and sell TV brand names all of the time.
-Someone buying a new TV can be in the dark on what they are buying and where it really came from.
-Brand loyalty could soon be a thing of the past.
-You may be surprised to find out just who made your television set.
+Televisions are no longer being made in the United States and television manufacturers are buying and selling popular TV brand names.
+Someone buying a new TV may not know what they are buying or where it came from.
+Choosing a familiar brand could soon be a thing of the past because you might be surprised to find out who made your set.

-Foreign manufacturers will urge you to throw away your television and dump it in our local landfill even though it is full of toxic materials.
-Today, there is a mandatory toxic fee added on top of the price of a new television.
-Think about that, you are paying more money for your new TV to cover the costs involved in throwing it away.
-Want a quick and easy way to help the environment?
-Have your TV repaired in your home by a Master Television Service technician.
+Foreign manufacturers urge you to throw away your television and dump it in the local landfill even though it is full of toxic materials.
+There is a mandatory toxic substance fee added on top of the price of a new television, so you are paying more money for a new TV to help cover the costs involved in throwing it away.
+If you want a quick and easy way to help the environment, then have your TV repaired in your home by a Master Television Service technician.